YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 CRYPTDLNOOPEN2, Failed to load encryption library dddd.
 Eeee

-Run Time Error: YottaDB/GT.M failed to load the gtmcrypt plug-in or one of its related libraries during YottaDB/GT.M startup.
+Run Time Error: YottaDB failed to load the gtmcrypt plug-in or one of its related libraries during startup.

 Action: Refer to the accompanying details (eeee).
 Verify that the gtmcrypt plug-in and related libraries are properly installed and the LD_LIBRARY_PATH and LIBPATH environment variables are properly set.